 Those chosen to sit on the jury will be tasked with assessing the reasonableness of Rittenhouse’s actions that night.

 “We want the jury to be a check on the power of the state and to enforce community norms,” said Cecelia Klingele, an associate professor of law at the University of Wisconsin-Madison.
 “So when the law requires that force is used reasonably, we want our community to decide what is or isn’t reasonable.”

 Friend of Rittenhouse’s testifies he bought him firearm

 The violence in Kenosha, a city of about 100,000 people, came amid a tense summer of protests and unrest as masses of people denounced how American police treated Black people.

-On August 23, 2020, a Kenosha Police officer shot Blake, a 29-year-old Black man, multiple times in the back.
-The shooting was captured on cellphone video and quickly spread online, and the ensuing public anger and frustration led to incidents of violence and destruction that night and the next night.
+On August 23, 2020, a Kenosha Police officer shot Jacob Blake, a 29-year-old Black man, multiple times in the back.
+The shooting was captured on cellphone video and quickly spread online, leading to outrage and protests as well as violence and destruction over the next few days.

-Some people took the matter of safety into their own hands.
+Some people – including a number who did not live in Kenosha – took the matter of safety into their own hands.
 Rittenhouse was among them.

-CNN’s Paul P. Murphy, Carma Hassan, Brad Parks and Faith Karimi contributed to this report.
+CNN’s Paul P. Murphy, Brad Parks and Faith Karimi contributed to this report.